riderframework/rider/README.md

 =====
 Python Web Application Framework - powered by Falcon, inspired by Django

+It provides system without compromise.

 vision
 ======
-be thin
+* be thin
-be simple
+* be simple
-be clean
+* be clean
-be elegant
+* be elegant

-try consistent
+* try consistent
-try to be fast
+* try to be fast
-try not to be magic
+* try not to be magic

 TODO: